pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ![PIXI JS](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/pixijs.png)

 **Pixi.JS** is a 2D rendering library for browsers.
-It uses WebGL and leaves the heavy lifting to the GPU if possible, but falls back to canvas if not.
+It uses WebGL (Web Graphics Library) and leaves the heavy lifting to the GPU (Graphics Processing Unit) if possible.
+Otherwise, Pixi.JS resorts to canvas if not.
 Pixi is just that: a rendering library, giving you all the Stage, Sprite and Container objects you'd expect, but no game logic constructs - those are our job.

 ![Deepstream.io](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/deepstreamio.png)

 **deepstream.io** is a new type of server for realtime connectivity.
-It handles all sorts of persistent connections, e.g. TCP or Websocket for browsers and provides high level concepts like data-sync, pub-sub and request-response.
-But most importantly for this tutorial: It's superfast.
+It handles all sorts of persistent connections, such as TCP or Websocket for browsers, and provides high level concepts like data-sync, pub-sub and request-response.
+Most importantly, deepstream.io is superfast.

 ### 60 FPS
-We want this velvety smooth 60 FPS framerate - and we want our controls to play along.
-This means that every touch on the gamepad needs to be translated into an action on the screen in less than 16.6 milliseconds (one frame) - something pixi and deepstream are perfectly capable of.
+We want a velvety smooth 60 FPS framerate, and we want our controls to play along.
+This means that every touch on the gamepad needs to translate to an action on the screen in less than 16.6 milliseconds (or one frame).
+Luckily, pixi and deepstream are perfectly capable of this feat.

 But there's also network latency!
-Information needs time to travel - for optic fibre about 67ms for 10.000km, not counting switches, routers and other network hops that further slow it down.
+Information needs time to travel.
+In fact, optic fiber takes about 67 ms for every 10.000km, not counting switches, routers and other network hops that further slow it down.
 That means that if you're running your server in the US and play in Europe, your game won't feel particularly responsive.

 ## About this tutorial
 This tutorial will take you through the high level concepts and all the tricky bits of the implementation - for brevities sake it skips a lot of project setup, css / styling and most of the more common aspects.
-To get an impression of how everything fits together, quickly head over to the [Github Repository](https://github.com/deepstreamIO/ds-demo-spaceshooter) - don't worry, I'll wait.
+To get an impression of how everything fits together, just head over to the [Github Repository](https://github.com/deepstreamIO/ds-demo-spaceshooter).

-### Latest browsers only
+### Latest browsers needed
 This tutorial makes liberal use of new browser features like WebGL and ES6 syntax.
-It works well in all latest browsers (tested in Chrome 51, FF 47 & Edge 25), but won't be much fun in your good old IE 8.
+Our game works best on all the latest browsers (tested in Chrome 51, FF 47 & Edge 25), and it won't be much fun on your good old IE 8.

 ## The structure
-Let's start by creating three files:
+Let's start by creating the three files below:

 - **[game.js](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/js/game.js)** will contain the main game object that creates the PIXI stage, adds and removes spaceships to it and manages the game loop (more about that later)